German Subordinating Conjunctions and Sending the Verb to the End

 Please tell me on Wednesday where we’re meeting.

 But wait, did you notice another pattern emerging in some of the above examples?
-You can see another curious quirk of the German language that doesn’t occur English.
 Can you see it in the examples for seit and wenn?

 In both sentences the subordinate clause comes first.
 Nothing really changes—the verb is sent to the end as standard.
-But then after that, in the main clause, some of the words swap their positions.
-Yep, the verb moves around again.
+But then after that, in the main clause, the verb moves around again.
 Let’s take another look:

 Wenn wir ins Kino gehen, können wir viel Popcorn essen.

-What should—by English logic—read wir können viel Popcorn essen doesn’t, as the verb moves up to come after the verb in the subordinate clause.
+What should read wir können viel Popcorn essen by English logic actually doesn’t, as the verb (können) is moved to after the verb in the subordinate clause (gehen).

 If it all seems a bit too much at first, don’t worry.
-It is difficult to native English speakers as our verbs like to stay in one place!
-The key is—as with all things German—practice, practice and even more practice!
+It is difficult for native English speakers as our verbs like to stay in one place!
+The key is—as with all things German, from conjugation to pronunciation—practice, practice and even more practice!

 Enter your e-mail address to get your free PDF!